What is Vendor Management?

 Service levels

-Uptime guarantees, support response times, remedies
+Uptime, support response times, credits and remedies

 Data rights

-Ownership, portability, deletion upon termination
+Ownership, portability, deletion on termination, sub-processor list

 Audit provisions